redhat-cip/puppet-ceph/README.rst

 A Ceph cluster needs a cluster `fsid` : get one with `uuidgen -r` (Install it with `apt-get install uuid-runtime`)::

-    $fsid ='some uuid from uuid-gen -r'
+    $fsid ='some uuid from uuidgen -r'

 The general configuration::